pnavais/vim/README.md

 - Navigate through tabs using \<Ctrl-left\> and \<Ctrl-right\>
 - Navigate through splits using \<Alt-arrow keys\>
 - Launch CtrlP \<Ctrl-P\> to quickly find files
+- Darcula theme enabled by default
-- Solarized theme disabled by default (use `solarized_termcolors=16` for better results under terminal)
+- Solarized theme (use `solarized_termcolors=16` for better results under terminal.
+Dark mode may require solarized terminal colors)
 - Edit .vimrc file with \<leader\>ev
 - Added Tabular plugin.
 Perform any selection (_VISUAL recommended_) and run : `Tabularize /<pattern>` to perform data tabulation using the given pattern.

-_NOTE: Airline and powerline fonts are enabled by default but powerline fonts shall be installed in the system separately._
+_NOTE: Airline and powerline fonts are enabled by default but powerline fonts shall be installed in the system separately.
+NERD Fonts recommended (see https://github.com/ryanoasis/nerd-fonts)_